Save Yourself Time – Remember Your Fonts & Links!

 When print vendors do not receive these fonts and links from the start the print process can be slowed down drastically, especially if you have no idea how to package files.
 If your projects are frequently time sensitive, it is strongly encouraged you learn how to send your files print ready.
 Keep reading to save yourself time and headaches!

-Here is a step by step guide on packaging your Illustrator or InDesign project:
+Here is a step by step guide on packaging your Illustration or InDesign project:

 Step 1: Open the file that you need to package.